Jan000/Python-Freggers-Bot/README.md

 ## Important note
 Freggers was a simple flash game to chat and play by the Spin AG until December 2020.
-Freggers.com / Freggers.de have been both shut down, hence this bot cannot be used anymore.
+**Freggers.com / Freggers.de have been both shut down**, hence this bot cannot be used anymore.

 ### Requirements